 Ford scores 21 to lead Saint Mary’s over San Diego, 66-46

 Tanner Krebs and Tommy Kuhse had 10 points apiece and Jordan Hunter 11 rebounds for the Gaels (19-10, 10-4 West Coast), who won for the sixth time in seven games.
-They came in tied for third in the league with San Francisco, behind No. 2 Gonzaga and BYU.
+They came in tied for third in the league with San Francisco.
+League-leading and No. 2-ranked Gonzaga hosted second-place BYU on Saturday night.

 Senior Isaiah Pineiro had 13 points and 14 rebounds on Senior Night for the Toreros (17-12, 6-8), who continued to struggle down the stretch under first-year coach Sam Scholl.
 The 46 points were a season-low as they lost for the fifth time in seven games, including going 1-3 on their final homestand.